 The Manchester Arena Inquiry has been established under the Inquiries Act 2005.
 Other inquiries established under the Act include the Infected Blood Inquiry, the Leveson Inquiry and the Grenfell Tower Public Inquiry as well as the E Coli Inquiry in Wales and the ICL Inquiry held jointly between Scotland and England.
 Such inquiries are essentially inquisitorial in nature and, subject to the legislative provisions, their procedure and conduct are matters for the Chairman to decide.
 As such, no two inquiries are the same.
 The Inquiry is charged with carrying out an investigation within its terms of reference.

-Once the Inquiry is underway open hearings will be held at Manchester Magistrates’ Court, Crown Square, Greater Manchester, M60 1PR.
+The hearings were held at Manchester Magistrates’ Court, Crown Square, Greater Manchester, M60 1PR.
+Anyone wishing to watch the hearings can do so via the Inquiry’s YouTube channel.

 On each day of hearings, the transcript and evidence considered will be published on the Inquiry’s website unless any contrary order or restriction order made under section 19 of the Inquiries Act 2005 is in place.
 Directions, submissions and rulings will also be made available, when appropriate.